WCL Global Cinema graduate certificate

 ITAL 6306 – Italian Advanced Cinema

-Applied Linguistics in Teaching Chinese
+Graduate Certificate: Applied Linguistics in Teaching Chinese

 The program particularly invites applicants who are:

-- Current students of MA programs and graduates of MA programs in related fields such as applied Linguistics, literature, culture, and language arts in and outside the U.S.
+- Current students of M.A. programs and graduates of M.A. programs in related fields such as applied linguistics, literature, culture and language arts in and outside the U.S.

-- College graduates majoring in Chinese studies.
+- College graduates who majored in Chinese studies

-- Aspiring and in-service teachers at secondary and post-secondary levels.
+- Aspiring and in-service teachers at secondary and post-secondary levels

-- Chinese speakers in the U.S. certified, or not yet certified, to teach at secondary and post-secondary levels.
+- Chinese speakers in the U.S. certified, or not yet certified, to teach at secondary and post-secondary levels

-- BA in Chinese Studies or related areas
+- B.A. in Chinese studies or related areas

 - Official transcript